 As an Episcopal Church, we are:

 - A BIBLICAL CHURCH: We believe that the Bible is the Word of God reflecting the many centuries and writers in their experience of God.
 Episcopalians hold the Bible to be the most important Book of the Faith.
-However, Episcopalians are not Fundamentalists and tend to look at Sacred Scripture within its historical context, allegorically (as did the early Church) and as metaphor.
+However, Episcopalians are not Fundamentalists and therefore tend to look at Sacred Scripture within its historical context, allegorically (as did the early Church) and as metaphor.
 We would say that the Bible is true without always being historically or scientifically accurate.

 - A TRADITIONAL CHURCH We affirm the place of the Apostles’ and Nicene Creeds as statements of Faith handed down from the Early Church as well as the writings of the Early Church Fathers (and occasionally Mothers!)
 Our liturgical life comes to us from The Book of Common Prayer (1979), a descendant of the English Prayer Books and the Liturgies of the Early Church.
 Our Church is governed by Bishops who are Successors to the Apostles and who guard the teachings of the Church as was the governance of the early church, and are the foundations of faith on which we are to build.